BlueBrain/bbp-atlas-pipeline/readme.md

 ## Configuration

-The configuration of the pipeline is written in the file 'config.yaml'.
+The configuration of the pipeline is provided in the files 'atlasrelease_config_path.json' and 'config.yaml'.
+Before running the pipeline, make sure to set the AtlasRelease ID of interest in the 'atlasrelease_config_path.json' (atlas releases for the same Allen ccf may have different IDs between the prod and staging Nexus environments).
-Before running the pipeline, make sure you modify:
+In 'config.yaml' you can modify:

 - `WORKING_DIR` with a directory of your choice (will contain all the files, temporary or not).

+- Optionally `NEW_ATLAS` (`True`/`False`, default: `False`) to trigger the creation of a brand new atlas release.

 - Optionally `NEXUS_IDS_FILE` if the @ids have changed or if you are using a different Nexus environment.